NotAddison/ATM-3/README.md

 WEBHOOK_URL = "YOUR_KEY_HERE"
 HIBP_API_KEY = "YOUR_KEY_HERE"
 ```
-1. Run the "Start.bat" file
+1. Run the "Startup.bat" file
 2. Launch your android emulator
 3. Press "1" and press "Enter" to start all the services
 4. Profit 👍